Fairmont Century Plaza: History

 In 1961, developer William Zeckendorf and Alcoa bought about 180 acre from 20th Century Fox after the studio had suffered a string of expensive film flops, culminating in the box-office disaster Cleopatra.
 Century City was built as "a city within a city" with the arc-shaped, 19-story, 750-room Minoru Yamasaki-designed Century Plaza as the centerpiece.

-When the Century Plaza began operating in 1966, its doormen wore red Beefeater costumes.
-The hotel was managed by Western International Hotels, which later changed its name to Westin Hotels.
-The hotel's ballrooms became the center for numerous high-profile events, including an opening charity gala in 1966 with Bob Hope as master of ceremonies, who with singer Andy Williams entertained Ronald and Nancy Reagan and Walt and Lillian Disney.
+The Century Plaza began operating in 1966, with doormen that wore red Beefeater costumes.
+It was managed by Western International Hotels (which later changed its name to Westin Hotels).
+Its hospitality department had 100 maids and 50 housemen, managed by hospitality director Georgina Tucker.
+The hotel's ballrooms were centers for numerous high-profile events, including an opening charity gala in 1966 with Bob Hope as master of ceremonies, who along with singer Andy Williams entertained Ronald and Nancy Reagan and Walt and Lillian Disney.

 In 1967, 1,300 club-swinging police clashed with about 10,000 anti-Vietnam War demonstrators as President Johnson spoke at a Democratic fundraiser at the hotel.
 On August 13, 1969, President Richard Nixon hosted a lavish state dinner in the Los Angeles Ballroom to celebrate the Apollo 11 Moon landing astronauts.

 In 1984, the hotel added a 322-room tower on the south portion of the property, adjacent to Olympic Boulevard.
 The Tower at Century Plaza was marketed as a luxury wing of the hotel and increased capacity to 1,072 rooms.
 Ronald Reagan by arrangement signed in as the first guest of the newly completed Tower on December 27, 1984.
 In 1999 the hotel rededicated its penthouse suite comprising the entire 32nd floor the Ronald Reagan Suite.
-While Reagan was in office, he stayed in the Tower so frequently the media dubbed it his Western White House.
+While Reagan was in office, he stayed in the Tower so frequently the media dubbed it his "Western White House".
 President Reagan had recently celebrated his re-election to a second term as President on the stage of the Los Angeles Ballroom in the original Century Plaza Hotel on November 6, 1984.
 In 2000, soon after Westin was acquired by Starwood, the Tower was converted into a separate hotel under a more luxurious Starwood brand, The St. Regis Los Angeles.
 That hotel was then sold by the owners of the Century Plaza in 2005 to developers who closed it for conversion to residential use.
 With its 1980s ceilings too low to meet modern residential demands, the relatively new building was razed to make way for The Century, a high-rise condominium completed in fall 2009.

 In 2006, after being managed for its entire forty-year history by Westin Hotels, the property was taken over by Hyatt Hotels and renamed Hyatt Regency Century Plaza.
 However, the sign above the main entrance reading The Century Plaza was left unchanged.